waynesbrain/bm-runner/ROADMAP.md

 - Generate multiple toolbar extensions that can be installed to create multiple bookmarklet toolbar items e.g. `bm-runner-[1, 2, 3]`
-- Generate a slightly different extension using the same core codebase, which can act as an overflow menu showing bookmarklets that aren't toolbars.
+- Generate a slightly different extension using the same core codebase, which can act as an overflow menu showing bookmarklets that aren't in the toolbar.